postnikovmu/lma-extractor-hh/readme.md

 # go-web-hh-vac
-Go microservice for getting data from API hh.ru
+Examples from my learning path

 ## General Info
 ***
 This is a microservice, which can be used to grab information